Here are some answers to questions women often have about ovarian cancer.

 Unintentional weight gain or loss

 These symptoms are not specific to ovarian cancer; they may be signs of other problems.
 A woman with these symptoms should see her doctor.

 Q: How do doctors diagnose ovarian cancer?

 A: There are several ways to find out why a woman is having symptoms like those of ovarian cancer.
-The doctor will ask about her medical and family history and perform a physical exam, which includes a pelvic exam.
+The doctor will ask about her medical and family history and do a physical exam, which includes a pelvic exam.
 The doctor feels the vagina, rectum, and lower abdomen for any masses or lumps.
-If a mass is found, the history and physical examination alone cannot tell if it is ovarian cancer.
+If a mass is found, the history and physical exam alone cannot tell if it is ovarian cancer.
 Therefore, if a woman's pelvic exam is abnormal, she will need more tests such as: